 \textbf{Base Architecture.}~~ For implementing $\pi_\phi$, a general RCSL policy can be used.
-When $K=1$, considering only the current time step to estimate the action, we simply consider an MLP network.
-When $K \geq 2$, we consider a history-based policy network \cite{chen2021decision, kim2023decision}.
+When $K = 1$, meaning only the current time step is considered to estimate the action, we use an MLP network.
+When $K \geq 2$, we use a history-based policy network, such as DT \cite{chen2021decision} or DC \cite{kim2023decision}.

-\textbf{Conditioning.} ~~ We consider two conditioning approaches as proposed by \citet{emmons2022rvs}: one for tasks maximizing returns and the other for tasks aiming at reaching specific goals.
-For return-maximizing tasks, we employ RTG conditioning, and our algorithm is named VCS-R. For goal-reaching tasks, we use subgoal conditioning, and our algorithm is named VCS-G. For subgoal selection, we randomly select a state that the agent will visit in the future.
+\textbf{Conditioning.} ~~ We consider two conditioning approaches as proposed by RvS \cite{emmons2022rvs}: one for tasks maximizing returns and the other for tasks aiming at reaching specific goals.
+For return-maximizing tasks, we employ RTG conditioning, and our algorithm is named QCS-R. For goal-reaching tasks, we additionally use subgoal conditioning, and our algorithm is named QCS-G. For subgoal selection, we randomly select a state that the agent will visit in the future.
 The ablations on conditioning are in Appendix \ref{appx:ablation-base-conditioning}.